istio/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 EOF
 {{< /text >}}

-As this policy is applied on services in namespace `foo` only, you should see only request from client-without-sidecar (`sleep.legacy`) to `httpbin.foo` start to fail.
+As this policy is applied on workloads in namespace `foo` only, you should see only request from client-without-sidecar (`sleep.legacy`) to `httpbin.foo` start to fail.

 {{< text bash >}}
 $ for from in "foo" "bar" "legacy"; do for to in "foo" "bar" "legacy"; do kubectl exec $(kubectl get pod -l app=sleep -n ${from} -o jsonpath={.items..metadata.name}) -c sleep -n ${from} -- curl "http://httpbin.${to}:8000/ip" -s -o /dev/null -w "sleep.${from} to httpbin.${to}: %{http_code}\n"; done; done